allenai/s2orc/README.md

 S2ORC is a general-purpose corpus for NLP and text mining research over scientific papers.

-* We've curated a unique resource that combines aspects of citation graphs (i.e. rich paper metadata, abstracts, citation edges) with a full text corpus that preserves important scientific paper structure (i.e. sections, inline citation mentions, references to tables and figures).
+* We've curated a unified resource that combines aspects of citation graphs (i.e. rich paper metadata, abstracts, citation edges) with a full text corpus that preserves important scientific paper structure (i.e. sections, inline citation mentions, references to tables and figures).
-* Our resource covers 136M+ paper nodes with 12.7M+ full text papers by unifying data from many different sources covering many different academic disciplines.
+* Our corpus covers 136M+ paper nodes with 12.7M+ full text papers and connected by 467M+ citation edges by unifying data from many different sources covering many different academic disciplines and identifying open-access papers using services like [Unpaywall](https://unpaywall.org/).

 For more details, see [our ACL 2020 paper](https://www.aclweb.org/anthology/2020.acl-main.447) for more details.

+For an **example** snippet of data, see the [`data/`](https://github.com/allenai/s2orc/tree/master/data) directory in this repo.

 S2ORC is released under the [Semantic Scholar Dataset License](http://api.semanticscholar.org/corpus/legal/).